StudioMaxIO/build-a-bot/README.md

     // Add functions from botFunctions.js
     this.accessFunctions([functions.getCurrentDate]);
     // Add custom functions
+    this.addFunction(
+      yourFunction,
+      "yourFunction",
-    this.addFunction(myFunction, "myFunction", "Description of myFunction", {
+      "Description of yourFunction",
+      {
         type: "object",
         properties: {
           // Add parameters. if none, pass empty object
           someInput: {
             type: "string",
-          description: "Some input to myFunction"
+            description: "Some input to yourFunction"
           },
           someOtherInput: {
             type: "string",
-          description: "Some other input to myFunction",
+            description: "Some other input to yourFunction",
             enum: ["option1", "option2", "option3"] // can be used to limit input to a set of options },
           someOptionalInput: {
             type: "string",
-          description: "Some optional input to myFunction"
+            description: "Some optional input to yourFunction"
           }
         },
-      required: ["someInput", "someOtherInput"] // Add required parameters here });
+        required: ["someInput", "someOtherInput"] // Add required parameters here }
+    );
   }
 }

-function myFunction(args) {
+function yourFunction(args) {
   // Add function logic here
-  console.log("myFunction called with args:", args);
+  console.log("yourFunction called with args:", args);
   const response = {
     output: "Hello World!"
   };